ebrahimfeghhi/transformers_with_dietcorp/README.md

    Code to generate results/figures is in `notebooks/figures/`.

-**Additional Instructions for n-gram language model**

-If the n-gram language model does not load, perform the following steps.
+**Additional Instructions for n-gram language model** In order to load the n-gram language model, implement the following steps.

 1. Clone https://github.com/fwillett/speechBCI
 2. mv ./speechBCI/LanguageModelDecoder into this repository